nkane/nkane.github.io/_posts/2024-08-23-8-bit-breadboard-computer.markdown

 Fast forward a few years later around November 2020, I decided that I was going to purchse the 8-bit breadboard computer kit as a birthday present to myself.
 The kit came with three modules, the **Clock Module**, **Register and ALU Module**, **The Ram and Program Counter Module**, and the **Output and Control Logic Module**.
-I didn't have a few other things that I thought would either be neat to have on hand or felt essential to the project, so needless to say I picked up more than what was necessary just to be able to have it on hand.
+I didn't have a few other things that Ben had, so needless to say I picked up more than what was necessary just to be able to have it on hand.
 I was excited about starting the project and expanding my knowledge on computer architecture.

 I took my time with each module watching the tutorial videos that Ben created, watching videos on basic electricity concepts like the differences between voltage, current, amperage, and wattage, learning how to use a multimeter,